davi-dv/davi-dv/README.md

 ### Sobre mim

-I'm Davi silva, people call me davizera, a quasi-graduated in computer science from the community university of the chapecó region.
+I'm Davi Silva, a almost graduated in computer science from the community university of the chapecó region.
 I am a technology enthusiast.